BlockSigner/cove/site/content/english/expert-suisse.md

 {{< content >}}
 {{% heading %}}
-# Free signing with Skribble <br class="hide-for-mobile">until the end of the year for EXPERTsuisse members.
+# Free signing with Skribble
+until the end of the year for EXPERTsuisse members.
 As of January 2020
 {{% /heading %}}

 {{< picture sav-special 200 "Blue circle with the number 12" >}}